dfdx2/100-days-of-code/r1-log.md

 ### R1D2
 Worked on programming problems in chapter 2.
 Alot of math related problems involving finding conversion rates and averages.

+### R1D3
+Finishing up the programming problimes in chapter 2.
+More conversion and math related problems to solve.